Sepehr-Seyedi/ML-regression-Association-Clustering-/README.md

 **License recommendation**
 This repository is suitable for the **MIT License**.
 Add a `LICENSE` file with the MIT text and your name and year.

-**Contributing guidelines**

-- Fork the repository and create a feature branch.
-- Open a pull request with a clear description of changes.
-- Include tests or example outputs for new functionality.
-- Keep changes focused and document any new dependencies in `requirements.txt`.

 ---